Dhall777/coinbase/README.md

 # Coinbase

-Livestreams crypto prices per-product from Coinbase WebSocket servers (wss://ws-feed.pro.coinbase.com).
+Livestreams crypto prices per-product from Coinbase WebSocket servers (wss://ws-feed.pro.coinbase.com) to local CLI.
 Eventually, this app will also store price data in PostgresSQL and chart the prices on a 'live-dashboard', while allowing authenticated users to place crypto trade orders.